Sign up for our E-News and stay connected!

 The Polytrauma Center adds its unique population and pathogens.
 Since the facility also serves over 2,000 HIV-infected veterans, the assignment also offers significant experience in managing ambulatory and hospitalized patients with a full spectrum of HIV disease.
 The facility serves a predominantly male population ranging from 18 years old to a few centagenarians, with a small but rising enrollment of female veterans.

-Moffitt's clinical facilities include a 26-bed blood and marrow transplant unit, 11 operating rooms, diagnostic radiology, MRI, PET and digital mammography capabilities, plus radiation therapy with five linear accelerators.
+Moffitt's clinical facilities include a 206-bed hospital with a 36-bed blood and marrow transplant unit, 11 operating rooms, diagnostic radiology, MRI, PET and digital mammography capabilities, plus radiation therapy with five linear accelerators.

 The Moffitt ID inpatient consultation rotation will enable fellows to prevent and manage infectious diseases in patients with solid tumor and hematologic malignancies.
 They will be capable of recognizing and treating patients with febrile neutropenia and infections related to hematopoetic stem cell transplantation.
 The immunodeficiency associated with various malignancies and its treatment, as well as the opportunistic pathogens likely to infect an oncologic patient during various stages of cancer treatment will be understood.